Addressing Bias in Online Selection with Limited Budget of Comparisons: The case of two groups

 \begin{theorem} For all $0 < \alpha \leq \beta \leq 1$, The success probability of Algorithm $\A^B(\alpha,\beta)$ satisfies

 with $\phi_2^B(\alpha,\beta;\cdot)$ defined in Lemma \ref{lem:lim-2grp-k=2}. \end{theorem}

+It is possible to use Theorem \ref{thm:success-2grps} and \ref{lem:lim-2grp-k=2} to numerically compute the success probability of $\A^B(\alpha, \beta)$.
+However, this computation is heavy due the recursion defining $\phi^B_2(\alpha, \beta;w)$.
+Moreover, it is difficult to prove a closed expression, and even more to compute the optimal thresholds.

-Theorem \ref{thm:success-2grps} provides an expression for the success probability of Algorithm $\A^B(\alpha, \beta)$, which involves the function $\phi^2(\alpha, \beta; \cdot)$.
-This function is defined recursively in Lemma \ref{lem:lim-2grp-k=2}.
-However, exploiting this recursion analytically to derive a closed expression is challenging.
-By disregarding the term containing $\phi^2(\alpha, \beta; \cdot)$ in the theorem, we derive an analytical lower bound expressed as a function of the parameters $\lambda$, $B$, and the thresholds $\alpha, \beta$.
-This lower bound is more manageable, allowing an effective threshold selection.
+By disregarding the term containing $\phi^2(\alpha, \beta; \cdot)$ in the theorem, we derive an analytical lower bound expressed as a function of the parameters $\lambda$, $B$, $\alpha$, and $\beta$, allowing a more effective threshold selection.
 In the subsequent discussion, for all $w \in (0,1]$ and $B \geq 0$, we denote by $S^B(w)$ the following sum: